What Hurts More: Stun Gun or Taser? A Quick Comparison

 A stun gun works by delivering a high-voltage, low-amperage electrical shock that disrupts the body's muscles and nervous systems.
 The shock causes intense pain, muscle contraction, and a temporary loss of control over the muscles.
 The pain associated with this is sharp but temporary, which is why stun guns are effective for incapacitating an attacker without causing permanent harm.

-Do Stun Guns Hurt?
+Do Stun Guns Cause Pain?

-How a Stun Gun Functions: The Science Behind the Shock
+How a Stun Gun Functions: The Science Behind the Shock:

 How Long Does Stun Gun Pain Last?